roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 ![fig-1.9](/assets/images/posts/family-overview-9.png)

-Moving along, the next group to branch off the bird lineage were the allosauroids (meaning “other reptile,” including the famous *Allosaurus* and the later carcharodontosaurs (meaning “sharp tooth reptile”) like *Carcharodontosaurus*, *Mapusaurus*, and *Giganotosaurus*.
+Moving along, the next group to branch off the bird lineage were the allosauroids (meaning “other reptile"), including the famous *Allosaurus* and the later carcharodontosaurs (meaning “sharp tooth reptile”) like *Carcharodontosaurus*, *Mapusaurus*, and *Giganotosaurus*.
 Carcharodontosaurs had long faces and shark-like slicing teeth, indicating that they took prey down by biting over and over, like dogs.

 ![fig-2.8](/assets/images/posts/family-overview-2.8.jpg)